influxdata/influxdb/docs/dashboards.md

 ```
 #### GET /dashboards/myid

-Returns an single dashboard object
+Returns an single dashboard object.
+The fields `x`, `y`, `w`, `h`, default to
+not existing unless a user has modified the particular cell.

 ```json
 {